-There's no better feeling than releasing a brand new mobile app.
-Adding new and improved value to your customer's journey is always a win!
-But it's important to not let that excitement get in the way of properly testing your new app before releasing it to the world.
-There's nothing worse than releasing an app too early only to discover a laundry list of items that need to be addressed right away.
-Talk about stress!
-Read on to learn why it's important to test your app and see what you should look for when you're testing.
+There's no better feeling than releasing a brand-new mobile app; adding new or improved value to your customer's journey is always a win!
+However, it's important to not let that excitement get in the way of properly testing your new app before releasing it.
+Discovering a laundry list of issues and bugs aren't fun to discover right after launch.
+Read on to learn why it's important to test your app and to see what you should look for when you're testing.

 Why It's Important to QA Your App

 From the way it looks to the way it interacts in certain situations, there are a lot of elements that go into an app design.
 It may look like perfection on your iPhone, but what about an Android?
 What about older versions with smaller screens?
 Additionally, your login flows may work perfectly if everyone interacts in one specific way, but not if they deviate from that predetermined flow.
 QA'ing your app will help you ensure that it looks great and reacts accordingly in all situations.